West Oakland, Oakland, California: History

+Sidney Dearing owned the Creole Cafe in West Oakland, founded in 1921, it was a popular jazz club and Southern restaurant.

 World War I brought new job opportunities in the shipyards and, with it, an influx of workers and business growth.
 By 1930, West Oakland was a thriving, predominantly African-American neighborhood of about 2,800 residents.
 Seventh Street was lined with jazz and blues clubs.
 Marcus Garvey's Universal Negro Improvement Association had its West Coast headquarters at 8th and Chester Streets.

 West Oakland experienced a decline in the Depression in the late 1930s, and some residential areas became dilapidated.
 In the 1940s and 1950s, dozens of blocks were bulldozed and replaced with public housing projects.
 However in the 1940's, "West Oakland’s Seventh Street was hailed as a cultural haven for African-Americans" and was a cultural center with thriving community and joy despite the historical post-war challenges.The 1940s and World War II saw a new influx of workers for the shipbuilding industry and the newly constructed Oakland Army Base and Naval Supply Center.

 As the railroads declined and Americans turned to the automobile for transportation in the 1950s, many employees moved away.
 When the Cypress Freeway, a double-decker freeway connecting the San Francisco-Oakland Bay Bridge with the Nimitz Freeway, was built in the 1950s above Cypress Street, it effectively split the neighborhood in half and isolated it from downtown Oakland.
 In the late 1960s and early 1970s, block after block was razed, and thousands of residents were displaced for the building of the massive Oakland Main Post Office, the West Oakland BART Station, and the Acorn Plaza housing projects.
 These projects coincided with a period of economic decline characterized by unemployment, poverty, and urban blight.